Human Feedback: The Foundation of Safe Autonomy

 Providing decent working conditions

-There are many steps that we as companies can take to provide good working conditions.
-These include but are not limited to:
+There are many steps companies can take to provide good working conditions that support high-quality annotation work:

-• Providing the right technical and ergonomic equipment to do the work (stable internet connection, reliable computers, displays and office space).
+• Providing appropriate technical and ergonomic equipment (stable internet, reliable computers, proper displays, and comfortable office space)

-• Providing a safe working environment (including building safety, fire safety, working proactively to avoid accidents in the workplace, having first aid kits available, adequate cleaning, heating, lighting, access to recreational spaces, etc.).
+• Ensuring a safe working environment (building safety, fire safety, accident prevention, first aid availability, proper cleaning, heating, lighting, and access to recreational spaces)

 Visiting the BPO location and meeting the annotation team